Browser issue

 consumers price index

-The consumers price index (CPI) is a measure of the prices of goods and services purchased by consumers, weighted according to the expenditure patterns of the average household.
-These categories are called baskets, because the CPI essentially measures how much a basket of a certain set of goods would cost.
-It is a widely used measure of inflation.
+The consumers price index (CPI) is a general measure of the prices of goods and services purchased by consumers.
+The index is weighted according to the expenditure patterns of the average household.

 contingent liabilities